welcome to the mcmanus lab!

 where RNA biology meets human disease

-The McManus lab studies basic biological processes relating to mammalian gene expression.
+The McManus lab studies fundamental processes relating to mammalian gene expression.
 We take high-throughput approaches, analyzing hundreds of thousands to millions of experiments at once, using complex libraries coupled to deep sequencing.
 Our systems span from cell culture to in vivo models, focusing on a broad array of disease relevant tissues.
 From cancer to diabetes, we develop novel technologies to help us better understand how genes are regulated and how they function in cells.
 This includes analysis of pathways and how genes interact in development and disease.
+We aim to uncover the dark matter of the genome, shedding insight into the mysteries of noncoding RNA.

-Models for studying noncoding RNAs.
-To date only a handful of noncoding have been functionally characterized.
+Quantitative models for studying gene regulation.
+Although the genome has been sequenced, there remains a lot of mystery about its content.
+To date only a handful of noncoding RNAs have been functionally characterized.
 In an effort to understand the broad biological significance of noncoding RNAs, we have knocked out large numbers of them in mouse models.
 Hundreds of conditional knockout mice have been individually being made and are being characterized.
 Our lab is interested in understanding how noncoding RNAs contribute to the specification of cell fate and function, and how deregulation of these RNAs may contribute to human disease.
 There is a big future for the study of noncoding RNAs- particularly as genome deep sequencing technology matures and personalized medicine becomes a reality.

-Dissecting genetic pathways for RNA biology.
+Dissecting genetic pathways for fundamental biology.
 We are working hard to translate our basic research findings to our clinical and disease-centric colleagues.
 We believe that the regulatory noncoding RNAs that have been discovered are just the 'tip of the iceberg' in a set of important biology that we are far from understanding.
 Based on our studies of this biology, we have developed cutting-edge research tools and agents that usurp this pathway for the interrogation of gene function and the potential use in the intervention of human disease.
-RNAi is significantly impacting the speed at which we can validate and deliver drugs to the clinic, and it very likely constitutes the next frontier in human therapeutics.